 As a former Vermont licensed psychologist-master for nearly forty years, and being on a spiritual path for the majority of that time, I have had my share of spiritual moments.
 And, as might be expected my personal and professional research into them has yielded many insights into the nature of reality and the workings of the mind.
 These have served to guide me personally on my own spiritual journey, and have enabled me to assist others on theirs.
 I consider myself a psychospiritual philosopher, teacher, and guide.
 My approach is best characterized as Transmodern, a present era combination of body-mind consciousness principles, general philosophy, and religious and spiritual traditions.

 This approach has guided me well in formulating a coherent and eclectic, some might say integral, approach to spirituality.
 Useful principles and practices have emerged that assist me in understanding and applying the major elements that all major religions and spiritual traditions teach: a pragmatic understanding of reality from earthly life to the mysterious divine; a comprehensive definition of self which transcends and includes individuality; a social-ethical standard for human behavior; a statement about existence after biological death; and, practices for using these wisdom teachings to further one’s spiritual emergence.
 You are encouraged to read the Overview of the Transmodern Spirituality Paradigm page for a more detailed description of my approach.
+You might also consider visiting Consultation Services for a description of the type of challenges that may be addressed through Transmodern Spiritual Life Consultation.

 Of course none of us on the spiritual path go it alone.
 I have been fortunate to have close friends and colleagues who have explored and learned with me, sharing what we have learned from our personal experiences.
 This sharing, along with both teachings I’ve attended and from presentations I’ve given, have fostered my spirituality, enabling me to be clear about my spiritual objectives, and to practice in a focused meaningful manner.